nottnottloop/advent-of-code/README.md

 ✅ - Completed

-🤔 - Implemented own solution after getting a hint of what I need to do
+🤔 - Implemented own solution, but got an idea of the trick of how to solve the problem

 ❌ - Didn't complete